Username772/carisurg-portfolio/docs/Week_5/Feasibility_Memo_Outline.md

 ---

-## Recommendation to the ED Board
+## 8. Recommendation to the ED Board

 * Summarise preliminary findings.
 * Outline planned preprocessing and validation steps.
 * State that a final feasibility recommendation will be confirmed after completion of the full exploratory analysis.

 ---
-## Week 6 Next Steps

-* Complete cleaning decisions
-* Finalise data-quality assessment
-* Produce top-10 feature shortlist
-* Develop baseline triage prediction model